Conscious Sedation

 • To ensure your maximum safety during the procedure

-Conscious Sedation Advantages
+Sedation dentistry Advantages

 • Makes the entire procedure a more pleasant and comfortable experience

-• Maximum convenience for both you, and the dentist/dental surgeon
+• Maximum convenience for both you and the dentist/dental surgeon

 • Increased cost-effectiveness as there are fewer side effects, and no hospital confinement